MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ### Updating Peripherals Of Interest

-Similarly to the event based usage, setting the [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) property is required to poll a given peripheral.
+Similar to the event based usage, setting the [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) property is required to poll a given peripheral.

 >[!WARNING]
 >If you attempt to call **GetLatestPeripheralState** for a given peripheral without first setting that flag in  [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) an exception will be thrown.
 Similarly, attempts to use **GetLatestPeripheralState** with an invalid value (multiple flag bits set, or an unsupported bit) an exception will be thrown.